Paul Feyerabend: Eliminative materialism

 Feyerabend wrote on eliminative materialism in three short papers published in the early sixties.
 The most common interpretation of these papers is that he was an early forerunner of eliminative materialism.
 This was a major influence on Patricia and Paul Churchland.
 As Keeley observes, "[Paul Churchland] has spent much of his career carrying the Feyerabend mantle forward."
 More recent scholarship claims that Feyerabend was never an eliminative materialist and merely aimed to show that common criticisms against eliminative materialism were methodologically faulty.
-Specifically, on this interpretation, while Feyerabend defended eliminative materialism from arguments from acquaintance and our intuitive understanding of the mind but did not explicitly claim that eliminative materialism was true.
+Specifically, on this interpretation, while Feyerabend defended eliminative materialism from arguments from acquaintance and our intuitive understanding of the mind, he did not explicitly claim that eliminative materialism was true.
 In doing so, Feyerabend leaves open the possibility that dualism is true but this would have to be shown through scientific arguments rather than philosophical stipulation.
 In any case, Feyerabend explicitly disavows materialism in his later philosophical writings.